Learn about many of the available medications in our database.

 Infection: As well as killing cancer cells, olaparib can reduce the number of cells that fight infection in the body (white blood cells).
 If possible, avoid contact with people with contagious infections.
 Tell your doctor immediately if you notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.

 Kidney function: Decreased kidney function may cause this medication to build up in the body, causing side effects.
 If you have kidney problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
 Olaparib is not recommended for people with severe kidney impairment or end-stage renal disease.

 Liver function: Decreased liver function may cause this medication to build up in the body, causing side effects.
 If you have liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Lung inflammation: Lung inflammation (pneumonitis) causing difficulty breathing has occurred on rare occasions in some people taking this medication.
+Lung inflammation: On rare occasions, some people taking this medication have experienced lung inflammation (pneumonitis) causing difficulty breathing.
 This can be serious and sometimes fatal.
 If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking olaparib, contact your doctor immediately.